‘Roseanne’ Spoilers: Darlene & Becky Share A Special Moment, Wacky Jackie

-According to the synopsis for the episode, the “crucial moment” in Becky’s surrogacy plan will force her and her sister Darlene (Sara Gilbert) to assess each other’s lives.
+According to the synopsis for the episode, the “crucial moment” in Becky’s surrogacy plan will force her and her sister, Darlene (Sara Gilbert), to assess each other’s lives.
 As many Roseanne fans already know, Becky is working as a waitress at a Mexican restaurant and struggling to pay her bills after the death of her husband, Mark.

 Meanwhile, Darlene’s life is also not going as planned.
 She is now a single mother of two children, Harris and Mark, and living back at home with her parents, Dan and Roseanne Conner.
 Darlene is out of work and struggling to deal with parenting issues while also taking care of her aging parents.